Gov’t relief loans to restaurant chains draw complaints

 The Paycheck Protection Program exhausted its $350 billion in funding last week and many small businesses were unable to obtain loans they desperately need to stay afloat.
-Congress and the White House say they’re close to an agreement on additional funding, but small business groups say the program needs to be changed to be fairer to the smallest of businesses.
+Congress and the White House say they’re close to an agreement on that would give the program about $300 billion in fresh funds.

-Restaurant chains Shake Shack, Ruth’s Chris Steakhouse and Potbelly’s each announced last week they’d obtained loans worth a combined $40 million loans under the program.
-Shake Shack, the New York burger chain, said Monday it will return its loan to give smaller restaurants a chance to get government money.
-Shake Shack employs nearly 8,000 workers across 189 outlets.
-The company said it secured alternate funding.
+Restaurant chains Shake Shack, Ruth’s Hospitality Group and Potbelly’s each announced last week they’d obtained loans worth a combined $40 million under the program.
+Although the loans are within the guidelines of the PPP, Shake Shack said Monday it will return its loan to give smaller restaurants a chance to get government money.
+The New York burger chain, which employs nearly 8,000 workers across 189 outlets, said it secured alternate funding.

 The government program, which is overseen by the Treasury and administered by the Small Business Administration, limits loan recipients to businesses with fewer than 500 employees and revenue of less than $2.5 billion.
 But it makes an exception for restaurants and other food service businesses that employ fewer than 500 people per location, meaning that restaurant chains are as eligible for the loans as a neighborhood restaurant or bar.